 For a detailed description of the RESTORE subcommand, see Basic Bart Subcommand Usage.
-An example of a Point-in-Time recovery operation is documented in the EDB Postgres Backup and Recovery Reference Guide available at this page.
+An example of a Point-in-Time recovery operation is documented in the EDB Postgres Backup and Recovery Reference Guide available at the EnterpriseDB website.
 See Restore for more information about using the Restore subcommand.